Analysis of multichannel measurements of rare processes with uncertain expected background and acceptance: Introduction

 \subsection{Content}

 This paper is organized as follows.
 In the next section the test problem is described in more detail.
-The optimization of divisions is briefly outlined.
+The optimization of division (binning) is briefly outlined.

-The following main groups of methods are described and tested\footnote{The calculations on which this paper is based were performed by a self-made C\texttt{++} software package independent on the external statistical software.
-To my knowledge, the conclusions of this research paper do not currently represent official recommendations of any collaboration or institute.} in the following sections: \begin{itemize} \item[--] The Bayesian approach (section 3) \cite{WhyNotBayesian,Cousins_09,Kendall_2B,Heinrich_04,Choudalakis_2011}.
-In order to improve the frequentist coverage of the credible intervals this section introduces a special ``safe'' priors for treating the nuisance parameter uncertainties and proposes a special modification of the central intervals. \item[--] The frequentist (classical) treatment of the maximum likelihood estimate (section 4).
-Descriptions without the nuisance parameters are in Refs. \cite{Mandelkern_00,Ciampolillo_98}.
-After introduction of the method this section describes various variants of their inclusion and the results of the tests.
-The last subsection of this section discusses the connection between the coverage of intervals and correctness of significance.
-It also introduces new frequentist-style tests of significance. \item[--] The profile likelihood or the likelihood ratio method (section 5) --- currently both notations are used in the literature, see Refs. \cite{WhyNotBayesian,Rolke_2005,Cranmer_Phystat2003,Cousins_09}. \item[--] The $CL_s$ methods (section 6).
-The frequentist treatment of likelihood ratios with correction for microscopic signal dependency.
-Descriptions of the back\-ground-related method without the nuisance parameters are in Refs. \cite{Read_00,Junk_99,Read_02}.
-The new maximum-related method, see Refs. \cite{CMS_Combined,CMS_Paper_2012}, includes the nuisance parameters uncertainties.
-Its asymptotic approximation is useful for quick estimations. \end{itemize} Section 7 provides a comparison of significances obtained for the one-channel ``on/off'' problem by different methods for particular cases compiled in Ref. \cite{Cousins_08}.
+The following main groups of methods are described and tested\footnote{The calculations on which this paper is based were performed by a self-made C\texttt{++} software package independent of the external statistical software.} in the following sections: \begin{itemize} \item[--] The Bayesian approach (Section \ref{Bayesian_approach_sec}) \cite{WhyNotBayesian,Heinrich_04,Cousins_09,Kendall_2B,Choudalakis_2011,Kovalenko_73,James} with new ``safe'' priors and new modification of the central intervals. \item[--] The frequentist treatment of the maximum likelihood estimate (Section \ref{sect_FML}) without nuisance parameters \cite{Mandelkern_00,Ciampolillo_98} and many new methods of their inclusion. \item[--] The profile likelihood or the likelihood ratio method (Section \ref{Likelihood_Ratio_sect}) --- currently both notations are used in the literature, see Refs. \cite{WhyNotBayesian,Rolke_2005,Cousins_09}. \item[--] The frequentist treatment of likelihood ratios or the $CL_s$ methods (Section \ref{The_CLs_method}) \cite{Read_00,Junk_99,Read_02,CMS_Combined,CMS_Paper_2012} with different denominators and various old and new ways of nuisance parameters inclusion. \end{itemize}